jmesgray/statisticalComputing/README.md

 # Statistical Computing
-Data Analysis with R (to be added)
+Data Analysis with R (in development)